shengwen-tw/libqpsolver/README.md

 **Run unit test of the quadratic programming solver**

-The unit test launchs the solver to solve randomly generated QP problems and compare the results with [CVXOPT](http://cvxopt.org/).
+The unit test launchs the solver to solve randomly generated QP problems and compare the results (cost) with [CVXOPT](http://cvxopt.org/).
 It is designed to run for several times (~12000) and may take minutes to complete.
 ```
 make unit_test_qp
 ```